jabamaus/jaba/README.md

 To do:

+- Sort jaba input/output files
+- Should instance definitions be able to access globals?
+Probably.
+Globals are like implicit references.
+If too many attrs were exposed it would have a performance penalty though.
 - Add 'describe' method to everything which can be used as standard in error and log messages
 - Think about attribute types that map a value.
 Eg a uuid attr is supplied a name and returns a uuid.
 - Remove --test from Jaba.
 Look into how to run tests with gemspec/bundler